CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 On the one hand, checking for running services can be carried out locally with the resources of the installed operating system and, on the other hand, in network services from the outside through a port scan from another system.
 By a combination of both methods can be largely excluded that the IT systems offers even more unwanted network services.

 #### SYS.2.1.M17 deployment clearance
-Before clients are used in productive operation and before they are connected to a productive network, the application should be released.
-This must be documented.
-The deployment clearance is based on a test of the installation and configuration documentation and the functionality of the IT systems in a test.
+Before clients are used in productive operation and before they are connected to a productive network, the application should be released, this must be documented.
+The deployment clearance is based on an examination of the installation and configuration documentation and the functionality of the IT systems in a test.
 It is carried out by a body authorized to do so in the institution.

 More detailed information can be found in OPS.1.1.7 Software Testing and Approvals.